benjaminbowden/css-exercises/flex/07-flex-layout-2/README.md

 Done The footer text is centered horizontally and vertically.
 Done The sidebar and cards take up all available space above the footer.
-Done The sidebar is 300px wide (and it doesn't shrink). in progress The sidebar links are size 24px, are white, and do not have the underline text decoration.
+Done The sidebar is 300px wide (and it doesn't shrink).
+Done The sidebar links are size 24px, are white, and do not have the underline text decoration.
-- The sidebar has 16px padding.
+Done The sidebar has 16px padding.
-- There is 32px padding around the 'cards' section.
+Done There is 32px padding around the 'cards' section.
-- The cards are arranged horizontally, but wrap to multiple lines when they run out of room on the page.
+Done The cards are arranged horizontally, but wrap to multiple lines when they run out of room on the page.